gasare55555/composer-web/README.md

 ---

-> ⚙️ This project **intentionally avoids frameworks, builders, and build pipelines like Webpack or Vite** to showcase a manual, alternative approach to front-end development.
+> ⚙️ This project **intentionally avoids JavaScript frameworks, builders, and build pipelines like Webpack or Vite** to showcase a manual, alternative approach to front-end development.
 Bootstrap library is customized directly using Sass, and the project uses the **Live Sass Compiler** extension in VS Code to generate the final CSS files.
 This setup demonstrates clear understanding of:
 >
 > - Folder structure
 > - SCSS importing and modularization
 > - Internal linking between multiple HTML pages
 > - Deployment structure and file organization
 >
-> ✅ This approach is especially useful for **hosting services that don’t support Node.js or npm** (like GitHub Pages), making it ready to deploy without extra build steps.
+> ✅ This approach is suitable for **hosting services like GitHub Pages that don’t support build tools such as Vite or Webpack, nor environments like Node.js —** delivering deploy‑ready static output with zero extra build steps.

 ---

 ## 🎨 Design Highlights

-- Accessible font sizes (handles browser zoom & font size configuration)
+- Accessible font sizes (handles browser zoom and user font-size settings while maintaining layout integrity and responsiveness)
 - Mobile-first, responsive down to 320px
 - Custom Bootstrap breakpoints and container widths defined through Sass (`rem` units)
 - Artistic and clean visual style with consistent spacing